It’s time to shed some light and clarification on some of the things we do here.

 Did we -have- to upgrade in the way we did?
 No. We could’ve easily kept our small little blog going with the occasional videos while keeping the cost of the entire site under $100.00(USD).
 Part of our reasons for upgrading is to use necessary given the topics we discuss here.
 We want to talk about new and emerging web technologies and thus we have to apply those very technologies that we talk about.
 With JXL, WebP, Tor/Onion Networking.
 It’s all implemented here.

 Ultimately, the reason why this article exists is to explain that nothing happens overnight.
 We started off as a clear-net website and opened ourselves to the Tor/Onion networks as a means of getting more readership while maintaining THEIR anonymity.
 Not necessarily our own.
 If we knew what we knew right now we may have built this website totally different.
 If we just focused on art and music alone we would have been on AnubianHost shared and that’s it!
-Which there is nothing wrong with that!
+There is nothing wrong with that!
 Fewer headaches all around.

-Anyhow, that’s what server said.
+Anyhow, that’s what the server said.

 +++END OF LINE